cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 In order to estimate energy used by cloud providers we are leveraging the methodology that Etsy created called "[Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/)" to determine energy coefficients (kWh) for cloud service usage.
-Like Etsy’s approach, our application currently only supports energy estimates for cloud compute and storage, and not memory or networking.
-This is because we are yet to find actionable public research for these types of usage, and typically they contribute a small fraction of a cloud customer’s overall energy use.
+Like Etsy’s approach, our application currently supports energy estimates for cloud compute and storage.
+We've also added networking, but not memory.
+We are yet to find actionable public research for memory, and arguably this  contributes a small fraction of a cloud customer’s overall energy use.
 The application also doesn’t currently include estimations for cloud GPU usage, but this is on the roadmap.
+You can see a summary of all our energy coefficients in Appendix I below.

 We look at the servers used by cloud providers on their website and reference their energy usage from both the [SPECPower](https://www.spec.org/power_ssj2008/results/power_ssj2008.html) database and the [2016 US Data Center Energy Usage Report](https://eta.lbl.gov/publications/united-states-data-center-energy).
-Etsy looked into GCP servers and we have additionally looked into AWS servers; see list of processors below in Appendix I. Of course this does not account for any custom processors (such as AWS has) however this is the best information we found publicly available.
+Etsy looked into GCP servers and we have additionally looked into AWS servers; see list of processors below in Appendix II.
+Of course this does not account for any custom processors (such as AWS has) however this is the best information we found publicly available.

 #### Compute